 But what it enabled was just the most historic wealth transfer that we have ever seen in history from Main Street to Wall Street.

-We saw seven crony tech companies gain $3.4 trillion in value while hundreds of and thousands of small businesses closed and many others fought for survival.
+We saw seven crony tech companies gain $3.4 trillion in value while hundreds of thousands of small businesses closed and many others fought for survival.

 I mean, so this is the ultimate exercise, as you mentioned, in force and control, and they're still trying to not let it go.

-So the lockdown and uh the terrorizing everybody terrified to go to a store, uh, go to a supermarket for all those months.
+So the lockdown and the terrorizing, everybody terrified to go to a store, go to a supermarket for all those months, obviously that helped Amazon grow to even greater heights, if that's even possible.

 Absolutely.